 Designing the system took weeks and countless whiteboard iterations.
 But those brainstorm sessions paid off because, after several internal refinements, the database of signatures became a central piece of the Malware Remover service that DreamHost now offers to customers.

-All DreamPress customers now get Jetpack Premium — and its amazing WordPress security perks — at no additional cost.
+DreamPress Plus and Advanced customers now get Jetpack Premium — and its amazing WordPress security perks — at no additional cost.

 What Else Does Our Security Team Do?

 To prevent disruption to our systems, the security team works together with our network operations team to stop and mitigate denial of services.
 These come in many forms, from the classic SYN flood to abuses at layer 7.

 DreamHost constantly monitors traffic to customer’s websites looking for patterns that may be disruptive — and blocking any that are.
 Lots of work goes into ModSecurity rules, and fail2ban on frontier firewalls.

 For example, when the monitors detect an IP address trying to log in multiple times to multiple WordPress sites in a short timeframe, that IP gets blocked for some time and again for longer if the same pattern emerges.
 That keeps most abusers under control, and websites running more smoothly.

 And there’s a lot more going on with kernel security; the team is using KSplice and GRSecurity technology to stop or mitigate vulnerabilities.
 The team also serves as internal consultants, vetting all software development and acquisition.
 Customer privacy also falls under their realm of expertise.